 Project managers can be found in all kinds of businesses, industries, and nonprofits charged with completing projects on schedule, while attending to issues of scope, quality, time, and budget.

-Completing the Wesleyan Advantage project management certificate program will help prepare you to assume a project manager’s main responsibilities for the overall management of projects from start-up to closeout:
+Completing the Adult Undergraduate project management certificate program will help prepare you to assume a project manager’s main responsibilities for the overall management of projects from start-up to closeout:

 - Preparing and submitting accurate forecasting, estimates, progress reports and tracking costs.